Last updated 11th Sep 2022

 An entire house rewiring process involves two main stages: the 'first fix' followed by stage two, the 'second fix.'
 The first fix consists in installing the actual wiring, together with the back boxes for sockets and switches in your house.
 Stage one execution usually precedes any wall plastering.
 Here, any old wiring is replaced.
 Modern twin-earthed wiring is coated with Upvc; thus, you need to check whether the old wiring lacks twin earthing to replace it in the first fix.
 The first fix is essential for addressing potential problems such as short-circuiting that results from the rot of old wires.
 Stage two of house rewiring links the electrics by fitting the switches, lights, and the fuse box.
 Typically, what an electrician does at stage two is update the consumer unit.
 A consumer unit is crucial for tripping the circuit, which helps to protect people from electrical accidents.
 For the record, consumer units fall under Part P of the 2005 Building Regulations.

-Cost of Rewiring a House in 2021
+Cost of Rewiring a House

 Rewiring your house comes with costs that need your preparation in advance before calling in an electrician.
 When preparing a budget for rewiring your home, some factors you should have in mind include: